DiligentGraphics/DiligentSamples/Tutorials/Tutorial24_VRS/readme.md

 The value of 1.0 means that pixel shader will be executed for all pixels (`AXIS_SHADING_RATE_1X` counterpart), the value of 0.5 specifies that pixel shaders will be executed for every other pixel along the axis (`AXIS_SHADING_RATE_2X` counterpart) and so on.

-If `SHADING_RATE_CAP_FLAG_TEXTURE_DEVICE_ACCESS` capability is enabled, the VRS texture content will be accessed on the GPU side.
+If `SHADING_RATE_CAP_FLAG_TEXTURE_DEVICE_ACCESS` capability is present, the VRS texture content will be accessed on the GPU side.
 If you update VRS texture in a compute shader, the engine can implicitly synchronize access to the VRS texture if automatic state transitions are used.
-If the capability is not enabled, VRS texture is accessed on the CPU side when `IDeviceContext::SetRenderTargetsExt()` or `IDeviceContext::BeginRenderPass()` are called, and if VRS texture is updated on the GPU side, you need to explicitly synchronize access to the texture using fences.
+If the capability is not present, VRS texture is accessed on the CPU side when `IDeviceContext::SetRenderTargetsExt()` or `IDeviceContext::BeginRenderPass()` are called, and if VRS texture is updated on the GPU side, you need to explicitly synchronize access to the texture using fences and add double/tripple buffering to avoid stalls.

+Some GPUs will smooth out transitions between different shading rates, capability SHADING_RATE_CAP_FLAG_ADDITIONAL_INVOCATIONS indicates that.

 ## VRS in Metal API